 A: The issue of granting Georgian residence permit to minors or its extension shall be considered based on an application of representatives of the minors (Ordinance of Government of Georgia # 520 on Approving Procedures for Reviewing and Deciding the Granting of Georgian Residence Permits, 01.09.2014, Article 3, Para.
 5).
 When making an application on granting or extending Georgian residence permit to a minor submitted by person acting under a power of attorney, the consent of both parents (if the minor has only one parent – the consent of that parent, or if the minor has no parents – the consent of his/her legal representative) shall be required.
 If one of the parents (or other legal representative) of a minor applies for granting or extending a Georgian residence permit to the minor, the consent of the other parent (or other legal representative) shall not be required, except where a minor is issued a permanent residence permit.

+Does this mean the person acting on behalf of the parents needs to have a written Power of Attorney/authorization from the parents?

+Could the counsellor to be hired by the School or someone from UNOPS act as the legal representative?

 Electronic residence card is issued to any foreigner irrespective of age who had been issued a residence permit.
 An applicant requesting the electronic residence card can be any person above 14 as well as legal representative of person below 18.
 In order to file the application, a person shall apply any branch of Public Service Hall/Public Service Development Agency/Community Centre of the Ministry of Justice of Georgia.
 The application should be accompanied by ID document, residence permit and biometric photo.
 The electronic residence permit is issued within 10 working days.

+Is the electronic residence card mandatory for our students?

 Q: Would it be possible to undertake these procedures in advance of the arrival of the students?
 Could these procedures be facilitated by the Ministry of Education and Science?
 Should our implementing agency UNOPS play a role in this process (through Power of Attorney)?